 Sawdust And

-From the top of the Of the wide, stairs Through the rest of my Do you wait for me
+From the top of the Of the wide, white the rest of my life Do you for me there?

-a bell in my ears There's a wide roar a bell down the stairs Hear it fall
+There's a bell in my There's a wide roar Drop a bell the stairs Hear it forevermore

 Hear it forevermore

-Drop a bell off of the it out in the sea Drowning as a rock; And sounding
+Drop a bell off of the it out in the sea Drowning mute as a And mutiny

-There's a in the wings this system of strings From the side while swing; See the wires, the wires, the
+a light in the wings Hits this system of From the while they swing; See the wires, the wires, the

-And the In our elbows and us buckle as we couple in endless increase As the audience
+And the In our elbows and Makes us as we couple in endless increase As the audience

-And the white dove Made love, made with love: Made with glue, and a glove, and pliers
+And the little dove Made with love, made with Made with glue, and a glove, and pliers

-And the I slept I was swept up in a terrible tremor Though no longer bereft, how I shook and I couldn't
+And the moment I slept I was swept up in a terrible Though no longer bereft, how I shook and I couldn't

 Then the furthermost shake a murthering stake in And me right down through my center And I shouldn't say so, but I know it was then, or never

-me back into a tree Bind my buttons salt And fill my long ears bees please, please, please, Love, you not!
+Push me back a tree Bind my buttons with And fill my long ears with please, please, please, Love, you not!
 No you not!

-Then the system of strings on the tip of my wings (cut cardboard and old magazines) Makes me warble and rise a sparrow And in the place where I stood, there is a circle of A cord or two, which you and you stack in your barrow
+Then the of strings tugs on the tip of my wings (cut cardboard and old magazines) Makes me and rise like a sparrow And in the place I stood, there is a circle of wood A cord or two, which you and you stack in your barrow

-It is terribly good to carry and chop wood Streaked with soot, booted and wild-eyed; As I crash the rafters And the ropes and trail after And the belfry burns sky-high
+It is terribly to carry water and chop wood Streaked with soot, booted and wild-eyed; As I crash the rafters And the ropes and trail after And the holiest burns sky-high

-the slow lip of fire moves across the prairie with precision While, somewhere, with your pliers and glue you make your first And in a moment of vision Doubled with the hunger of lions 'Hold me close', the dove Who was stuffed, now, with sawdust and
+Then the slow lip of fire moves across the prairie precision While, somewhere, your pliers and glue you make your first incision And in a moment of almost-unbearable Doubled over the hunger of lions me close', cooed the dove Who was stuffed, now, sawdust and diamonds

-I to say: why the long face?
-Sparrow, perch and songs of long face Burro, buck and bray of long face!
-Sing: I will swallow your sadness and eat your clay Just to lift your face
+I wanted to say: why the long Sparrow, perch and play songs of face Burro, buck and songs of long face!
+Sing: I swallow your sadness and eat your cold clay Just to lift your face

-And though it may be madness, I will take to the precious longface And though our bones may break, and our souls separate - why the face?
-And though our bodies recoil from the of the soil - why the long
+And though it may be madness, I will take to the Your longface And though our bones they may break, and our souls - why the face?
+And though our bodies recoil the grip of the soil - why the long

-In the trough of the are pawing like dogs Pitch we, and grave, As I in my log
+In the of the waves Which are pawing dogs we, pale-faced and grave, As I in my log

 Then I hear a noise the hull Seven out to sea And it is the bell!

-And though my wrists and my seemed so easy to break Still, my dear, I would have walked you to the very of the water And they will recognise all the lines of your In the face of the daughter of the of my daughter
+And though my and my waist seemed so easy to break Still, my dear, I would have you to the very edge of the water And they will all the lines of your face In the of the daughter of the daughter of my daughter

-and darling, we will be fine, but what was yours and Appears to be a sandcastle that the gibbering takes But if all just the same, then will you say my name: Say my name in the morning, so I when the wave breaks?
+and darling, we be fine, but what was yours and mine Appears to be a sandcastle that the gibbering takes But if it's all the same, then will you say my name: Say my name in the morning, so I know when the wave

-I wasn't born of a whistle or from a thistle at twilight No, I was all horns and thorns, out fully formed, knock-kneed and upright So: enough of terror We deserve to know And grow evermore and lighter You have seen me through But I could not undo desire
+I wasn't born of a whistle or milked from a thistle at No, I was all horns and thorns, out fully formed, knock-kneed and upright So: enough of this We to know light And evermore lighter and lighter You would have seen me But I could not undo that

 Oh-oh, oh-oh-oh Oh-oh, desire Oh-oh, desire

-From the top of the Of the wide, white Through the of my life Do you for me there
+the top of the flight Of the wide, white Through the rest of my Do you for me there